johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-30-ts-loader-go/index.md

 Also, the boys were pleased as I didn't have to use their machines for testing.
 I say "their machines" - technically these are my laptops that they borrowed and never gave back.
 But I digress.

+## Goodbye `chalk`, hello `styleText`

+One of the benefits of moving to Node 22 as a minimum is that we can use the built-in `styleText` API instead of the `chalk` library.
+There's lovely documentation on how to do that here: https://e18e.dev/docs/replacements/chalk.html#styletext-native

+This reduces the dependency weight of `ts-loader` and it makes `ts-loader` faster.
+It's a win-win.

 ## What is still to come?

 Around this time I got excited and posted on Bluesky about the progress.
 Andrew Branch, one of the TypeScript team members that has worked on the API, [replied to my post](https://bsky.app/profile/andrewbran.ch/post/3mrmtyco7cs2k):